-Field Description The currently selected channels are displayed here.
+Field Description useful if more access points are used with overlapping radio cells.
+Possible values: • All: All channels can be dialled when a channel is selected.
+Auto: Depending on the region, operation band, wireless mode and bandwidth, the channels that have a distance of 4 channels are provided.
+User defined: Select the desired channels.
+Selected Channels Only for Channel Plan = User defined The currently selected channels are displayed here.
 With Add you can add channels.
 If all available channels are displayed, you cannot add any more entries.
-You can delete entries with the min icon.
+You can delete entries with the 📋 icon.
 RTS Threshold Here, you select how the RTS/CTS mechanism is to be switched on/off.
-If you choose User-defined, you can specify in the input field the data packet length threshold in bytes (1 - 2346) as of which the RTS/CTS mechanism is to be used.
+If you choose User-defined , you can specify in the input field the data packet length threshold in bytes (1 - 2346) as of which the RTS/CTS mechanism is to be used.
 This makes sense if several clients that are not in each other's wireless range are run in one access point.
-The mechanism can also be switched on/off independently of the data packet length by selecting the value Always on or Always off(default value).
+The mechanism can also be switched on/off independently of the data packet length by selecting the value Always on or Always off(default value) .
 Short Guard Interval Enable this function to reduce the guard interval (= time between transmission of two data symbols) from 800 ns to 400 ns.
 Fragmentation Threshold Enter the maximum size as of which the data packets are to be fragmented (i.e. split into smaller units).
-Low values are recom- mended for this field in areas with poor reception and in the event of radio interference.
+Low values are recommended for this field in areas with poor reception and in the event of radio interference.
 Possible values are 256 to 2346.
 The default value is 2346 bytes.

-If Access Client is selected for Operation Mode, the following parameters are additionally available under Advanced Settings:
+If $Bridge\ Link\ Client$ is selected for Operation Mode, the following parameters are additionally available under Advanced Settings: